-I have an alternative for you to consider—and please consider this very carefully.
+While it appears that the isopropyl (rubbing) alcohol shortages are behind us (for now) we need to know how to respond and react should that problem reappear.
+While I don’t know how to make it myself, I have an alternative for you to consider—and please consider this very carefully.
 It is a little odd, but a possible substitute nonetheless.

 Denatured alcohol, available online and also in the paint aisle of home improvement stores like Home Depot, may be a good alternative for making disinfecting wipes and homemade hand sanitizer.
 I say “may be,” because I’m going to insist that you research this and come to your own conclusion.
 Start here.

-Bottom line is that isopropyl alcohol and denatured alcohol have much the same disinfecting properties, albeit different chemical makeup.
+Bottom line is that isopropyl alcohol and denatured alcohol have much the same disinfecting properties, albeit with different chemical makeup.
 Denatured alcohol is stronger and best diluted with water.
 Denatured alcohol has a stronger odor than rubbing alcohol.
 And it is readily available and usually by the gallon.

 Both types of alcohol are flammable, so don’t be surprised by that.
 Both types—isopropyl alcohol and denatured alcohol—are NOT TO BE INGESTED.

 Altering our shopping habits in order to get what we need has been quite a wake-up call, hasn’t it?
 The change has been inconvenient, to say the least.
 But it continues to lead us to understand our food supply system.
 And look how creative we’ve become in finding what we need!

 You can look for updates to this information as we move through the days ahead.